abpio/abp-commercial-docs/en/guides/microservice-mongodb.md

     }
     ```

-* Update `IdentityServiceEntityFrameworkCoreModule` class to the following:
+* Update `ProductServiceEntityFrameworkCoreModule` class to the following:

     ```csharp
     [DependsOn(